raganwald/raganwald.github.com/index.md

 ## What I Believe

 <a id="fnref:perlisism" role="doc-noteref"/>My aspirations are guided by my belief that improving productivity is building [faster horses].
-I believe that a tool that doesn't redefine the way customers think about their work, isn't worth building.<sup><a href="#:~:text=My%20belief%20is%20a%20generalization%20of%20Dr.%20Alan%20Kay’s%20observation%20that%20“a%20language%20that%20doesn’t%20affect%20the%20way%20you%20think%20about%20programming%2C%20is%20not%20worth%20knowing.”" class="footnote" rel="footnote">4</a></sup>
+I believe that a tool that doesn't redefine the way customers think about their work, isn't worth building.<a href="#:~:text=My%20belief%20is%20a%20generalization%20of%20Dr.%20Alan%20Kay’s%20observation%20that%20“a%20language%20that%20doesn’t%20affect%20the%20way%20you%20think%20about%20programming%2C%20is%20not%20worth%20knowing.”" class="footnote" rel="footnote">4</a>

 [faster horses]: https://hbr.org/2011/08/henry-ford-never-said-the-fast